 The preparation of financial statements in conformity with Canadian accounting standards for not-forprofit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
+Items in the financial statements requiring estimates by management include accrued interest receivable, prepaid expenses, the estimated useful life of capital assets and accounts payable and accrued liabilities.
 Such estimates are periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
 Actual results could differ from these estimates.